Without leads, your business will most assuredly fail.

 Hack #4: Specialize: Separate your lead generation team from your sales team

-If you want to convert the visitors that come to your landing pages, you’ve got to continually test out your landing page elements, including the headline, subtitles, bullet points, call-to-actions and more.
+If you want to convert the visitors that come to your landing pages and take your lead gen to the next level, you’ve got to continually test out your landing page elements, including the headline, subtitles, bullet points, call-to-actions and more.
+Consider this a prime piece of real estate in your marketing strategy.
+In other words, take advantage of what is to offer and experiment with what drives the best results.

 But, there’s an aspect of your content marketing strategy that you have to set limits on.
 It’s about who’s in charge of generating leads and who manages the sales process.